7 Pieces of No-Nonsense Advice for Navigating Mold and Mold Illness

 - Quit drinking tap water and eating sugar and gluten – Switch to mineral-rich and non-contaminated water sources that do not contain chlorine or fluoride.
 Tap water fosters yeast in the body.
 When you are living in a moldy home, you are inhaling mold and yeast constantly.
 As much as possible try to prevent feeding that yeast.
 Eliminating sugar and gluten from your diet will also help this.
-Yeast and candida have a sugar receptor that can transform them into their hyphal forms.
+Yeast and candida have a sugar receptor that can transform them into hyphal forms.
 The hyphal forms can create holes or leaks in your small intestine causing leaky gut and food intolerances.

 - Use immune-building supplements – For whatever it is worth, I like Complete Thymic Formula and Sinus Defense.
 Both help make your immune system more effective at battling mold and bacterial antigens, while not increasing inflammation.
-The Complete Thymic Formula also replaces nutritional deficiencies created by stress, leaky gut, and poor food digestions and absorption—all things mold sufferers have issues with.
+The Complete Thymic Formula also replaces nutritional deficiencies created by stress, leaky gut, and poor food digestion and absorption—all things mold sufferers have issues with.

 6.)
 Find a doctor who understands and treats environmental illness – I have a post on my blog about how to go about doing this.
 It is important to have a partner and an advocate who knows how to treat mold.
 Both the American Academy of Environmental Medicine and The International Society of Environmentally Acquired Illness websites have tools that you can use to find practitioners in your area.
 With an environmentally trained practitioner, you can stop spinning your wheels and embark on treatments that will help.
 These professionals understand what you are going through and have many resources to share.
 If nothing else, use the search tools, make some phone calls and go from there.
-I found that even if a particular doctor wasn’t taking new patients, they could point me in the directly of a colleague who is.
+I found that even if a particular doctor wasn’t taking new patients, they could point me directly to a colleague who is.

 7.)
 Recognize that You Don’t Have to Make Every Decision and Do Everything Immediately – Once you have finally identified that mold is the issue, it is easy to want to solve the problem immediately.
 But, leaving or remediating an entire home and all of your belongings is a HUGE job.
-Take it once step at a time.
+Take it one step at a time.
 If you can’t figure out what to do with things, buy sealable plastic bins and put those things in the bins.
 Deal with them later when the dust has settled.
 You don’t have to do it all or make every decision immediately.
 This will lessen your stress and help you to keep your health at the top of the list.

 I hope that information is helpful.
 If you like this article, I would love for you to check out my blog.
 I also love hearing from you.
 Feel free to comment below or to email me at email@example.com.